 In 1991, the National Postcode Lottery established the DOEN Foundation, with the following assignment: operate as an extension of the lottery (people and nature) and be complementary to the lottery.
 Since 1998, the DOEN Foundation also receives a yearly contribution from the VriendenLoterij.
 And in 2004, the DOEN Foundation became a beneficiary of the BankGiro Loterij.

-From the 2015 net proceeds of the National Postcode Lottery the DOEN Foundation receives a sum of 22,5 million euros.
-With this contribution we support initiatives within the following programmes: Social Enterprices, Sustainable Energy, New Economy, International Culture and Media and New Meetingplaces.
+From the 2017 net proceeds of the National Postcode Lottery the DOEN Foundation receives a sum of 22,5 million euros.
+With this contribution we support initiatives within the following programmes: Sustainable Food system, Sustainable Energy, Circular Entrepreneurship, International Culture and Media and Innovative Community Innitiatives.
 In addition, a contribution goes to DOEN Participaties BV, the investment company of the DOEN Foundation.

-From the 2015 net proceeds of the VriendenLoterij, DOEN Foundation receives over 3 million euros to support the Social Firms programme.
+From the 2017 net proceeds of the VriendenLoterij, DOEN Foundation receives over 3 million euros to support the Social Entrepreneurship & Inclusion programme.

 National Postcode Lottery